 * Voluntary Separation Incentive/Special Separation Benefit

-** Military non-appropriate fund civilian employees receive tax statements from their respective military service.
+** Military non-appropriated funds civilian employees receive tax statements from their respective military service.
 Army NAF employee tax statements are made available via myPay.

 myPay Security and Other Features

-myPay is secure: myPay is a secure Web-based pay information system.
-One of the many benefits of this system is avoiding risks associated with identity theft. myPay has a series of security measures with layers of defense against identity theft.
-The secure technology provided to myPay customers meets or exceeds security requirements in private industry worldwide.
+myPay is a secure, web-based pay information system.
+One of the many benefits of this system is avoiding risks associated with identity theft. myPay has a series of security measures, with layers of defense against identity theft.
+The secure technology provided to myPay customers meets or exceeds security requirements used by private corporations worldwide.

-Tax Statement Availability: The tax statements available through myPay are approved for use by the IRS and have several added benefits for myPay users.
+The tax statements available through myPay are approved for use by the IRS and have several added benefits for myPay users.
 One is the ability to retrieve your military tax forms directly from myPay at any time during the year.
 The statements remain online to allow customers to view and print whenever it is convenient for them.
-This is especially important for servicemembers who are TDY or deployed during the tax season.
+This is especially important for service members who are TDY or deployed during the tax season.

-myPay Limited Use Passwords: Another great feature is the use of “restricted access PINs”, which allows users to have other family members, tax preparers or other trusted individuals view and print their tax statements without the ability to change any pay account information.
-This can be of particular interest to military members deployed overseas, retirees, annuitants, or anyone who uses commercial tax preparation services.
-The restricted access PIN can be established after logging into a customer’s myPay account.
+Another great feature is the use of restricted-access PINs, which allows users to have other family members, tax preparers or other trusted individuals view and print their tax statements without the ability to change any payment account information.
+The restricted-access PIN can be established after logging into a customer’s myPay account.
 For more information, see the FAQs on the myPay site.

 Keep Permanent Copies of Your Military Tax Forms

-Even though myPay stores a long-term copy of your military pay and tax forms, it’s always a good idea to keep permanent copies of your W-2’s, 1099’s, 1095’s, LES or RAS statements, and related forms. myPay does a good job of keeping an online repository of these forms, but technical issues have been known to happen.
+Even though myPay stores a long-term copy of your military pay and tax forms, it’s always a good idea to keep permanent copies of your W-2s, 1099s, 1095s, leave and earning statements or retiree account statements and related forms. myPay does a good job of keeping an online repository of these forms, but technical issues have been known to happen.
 As with all military records, it’s a good idea to keep a permanent copy of your tax forms and other important documents.